DinoChiesa/devjam3-20170405/Labs/Core/05-Securing-APIs-with-OAuth-2-legged/README.md

 # Lab Video

-If you are lazy and don’t want to implement this use case, it’s OK.
-You can watch this short video to see how to implement 2 legged OAuth on Apigee Edge [https://youtu.be/0pah5J7yQTQ](https://youtu.be/0pah5J7yQTQ)
+If you don’t want to implement this use case,  you can watch [this short video](https://youtu.be/0pah5J7yQTQ) to see how to implement 2-legged OAuth on Apigee Edge.

 # Earn Extra-points